 The block with deficit 15 is a challenge block.

 The normal case is where the deficit starts at 16, and goes down to zero within the sub-slot, and resets back to 16 as we finish the slot and start a new one.
 In the case that we don't manage to reduce it to 0 within the end of the sub-slot, the challenge chain and infused challenge chain (if present) continue, and the deficit does not reset to 16.
 Blocks (including overflow blocks now), keep subtracting from the deficit until we reach 0.
 When we finish a sub-slot with a zero deficit, the infused challenge chain is included into the challenge chain, and the deficit is reset to 16.

-This requirement was added to discourage long-range attacks, and is described in detail in Section 3.14.
+This requirement was added to discourage long-range attacks, and is described in detail in the Attacks and Countermeasures page.
 The vast majority of sub-slots will have more than 16 blocks (recall that the average number is targeted to be 32), therefore the minimum-block requirement will not have much of an affect on normal operation.